unicode-org/message-format-wg/exploration/0003-formatted-parts.md

 ## Objective

-Messages often include placeholders that, when formatted, contain internal structure ("parts") that the caller might want access to for the purposes of styling, presentation, or manipulation.
+Messages often include placeholders that, when formatted, contain internal structure ("parts").
+Preserving this structure in a formatted message may be helpful to the caller, who can then manipulate the parts.
+For example, a caller may want to style or present messages with the same content differently if those messages have different internal structure.

 This proposal defines a formatted-parts target for MessageFormat 2.